ChristopherMarques/ModernLore/README.md

 After run, you can use it following this steps:

 ```
-You can see documentation of api on http://localhost:3002/ and the webapp at http://localhost:3001/
+You can see documentation of api on http://localhost:3001/ and the webapp at http://localhost:3000/ to access dashboard you can use:
+admin@admin.com
+adminadmin
 ```

 ## 🤝 Collaborator